francescovenica/sample-app/PART-2.md

 export default UserContextWrapper;
 ```

-`signInWithEmailAndPassword` and `createUserWithEmailAndPassword` are firebase functions that let you login or ceate a new user in Firebase db.
+`signInWithEmailAndPassword` and `createUserWithEmailAndPassword` are firebase functions that let you login or ceate a new user in Firebase.
 After login in Firebase we need to create or fetch the user from our db and create the session cookie to persist the user session, in order to do that we'll create an api endpoint in NextJS that will send a request to our api:

 ```
 const SignUp = async (req, res) => {